wbodeis/Bubble_Sheet/README.md

 These will be created if they don't already exist when the program runs, causing FileNotFoundError because it is assumed the files are not in the correct locations.
 Once the folders are created and contain the necessary files, it will run all the way through.
 keys/ and scantron/ are for .pdf files if that was how they were scanned in.
 The program will convert them to the specified image format.
-While it defaults to jpeg, which was done mostly as a way to save storage space depending on how many pages were getting converted.
+While it defaults to jpeg, which was done mostly to save storage space depending on how many pages were getting converted.
 **See the note below pertaining to processing the pdf files.**

 keys_images/ and scantron_images/ are where the image files should be saved if those are being used instead of pdfs.